 In this Article

-What is a UTI?
+What Is a UTI?

-Does a UTI Affect Conception?
+Does a UTI Affect Your Chances of Conceiving?

-How to Treat a Urinary Tract Infection?
+How To Treat a Urinary Tract Infection

 1. Keep Yourself Clean

-3. Wear Comfortable Underpants
+3. Wear Comfortable Lingerie

-6. Avoid Certain Products
+6. Avoid Overuse of Hygiene Products

 Also Read: Infections That Can Affect Your Pregnancy